 The recent rain has brought forth a fresh flush of flowers, albeit rather slowly with the cooler weather.
 Single dahlias are covered in buds but only a few flowers are opening.
 I’m hoping for sunshine and so are the bees; they love the golden centres of any of the Bishop Series of dahlias which are so full of pollen and nectar.

 Sedum ‘Herbstfrude’ is flowering reliably and is more upright and compact than it was after the wet weeks of last summer.
 Although the lowers are starting to darken there is still plenty of nectar there for bees which crawl lazily over the flattened flowerheads.

 Abelia x grandiflora is such a good shrub and it deserves much wider planting.
 Its small evergreen leaves and arching branches are attractive throughout the year.
 At the moment it’s sprinkled with pale pink trumpet-shaped flowers which the bees love.
 From the gardener’s point of view it remains attractive after the flowers have fallen because of the pinkish flower calyces that remain on the plant for many weeks.

 If you want to know more about gardening or wildlife, particularly what to plant to make your garden more wildlife friendly, do join me on my online gardening course ‘Gardening for Wildlife’.
-A new course starts at the beginning of every month: four lectures, four sets of course notes in e-book format, four simple assignments and access to your tutor and the opportunity to exchange ideas with you classmates throughout the course.
 I look forward to seeing you in class.
 Happy wildlife gardening.

 Get FREE Gardening tips and ideas from our experts in your inbox.